Jay-Idrees/MongoDB-for-MERN-Stack/Readme.md

 // you can also add unique case sensitive as `uniqueCaseInsensitive:true` if you do not care about casing

-userSchema.plugin(uniqueValidator);
+// Plugin(uniqueValidator) will check that there is no duplicate in the collection userSchema.plugin(uniqueValidator);

 module.exports = mongoose.model('User', userSchema);

 ```
+- Note that Shcemas are like classes and constructor functions - thats why they get placed under the models folder